scala-steward/scalagdx/modules/math/README.md

 [![license](https://img.shields.io/badge/license-MIT-green)](https://opensource.org/licenses/MIT)

 Scala prefers immutability, while LibGDX only provides mutable data containers.
-This module aims to provide scala friendly syntax for existing classes.
+This module provides immutable variants of vectors, as well as utility methods to lower verbosity.
+Due to the modularity of the framework, you can choose to use only this module with LibGDX for convenience, if desired.

 ## Vector2